web stats

 What Does SOS Mean?

 A common question is what SOS stands for.
-In reality, SOS does not represent specific words.
 Popular interpretations like “Save Our Ships” or “Save Our Souls” are myths.

 SOS was chosen because it is simple, easy to remember, and quick to transmit.
-It is not an acronym but a standardized emergency signal.
+It is a standardized emergency signal.

 SOS in Morse Code Format